CrowdSec WAF on Kubernetes

 PostgreSQL config

-LAPI config for PostgreSQL backend:
+LAPI config for the PostgreSQL backend:

 config: